niklasdathe/barkasse/README.md

 #### Fullscreen vs kiosk

-Chromium is configured to start in kiosk mode by default via systemd.
-From the UI menu you can temporarily exit kiosk-like constraints by toggling fullscreen on/off.
-If you prefer launching Chromium without strict kiosk flags and rely on UI fullscreen instead, adjust `systemd/kiosk-chromium.service` accordingly.
+Chromium is configured to start in fullscreen by default via systemd (no kiosk flags).
+From the UI menu you can toggle fullscreen on/off when needed.
+Service file: `systemd/kiosk-chromium.service`.

 ## 2. Server